sqitchers/sqitch-gui/README.md

 ---------------------

 Copyright (C) 2012-2013 iovation Inc.

-Copyright (C) 2013 Ștefan Suciu
+Copyright (C) 2013 Ștefan Suciu.

-The license is from Sqitch:
+The license is the same as for Sqitch:

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the